anasouardini/blog/src/pages/posts/why-react-is-not-dead-yet.md

 In the fast-paced world of web development, technologies come and go at an astonishing rate.
 However, React, the JavaScript library for building user interfaces, continues to hold a prominent position and remains as relevant as ever.
 Despite the emergence of newer frameworks and libraries, React's popularity and widespread adoption among developers persist.

+**In Short, React is not dead and probably not going to die soon not because it's the best front-end framework/library, which is not, but because of many factors bundled together such as: the community behind it, Facebook backing it up, the already established status in the job market and the very large ecosystem**

-**Here is why I think React isn't going to die yet and continues to thrive in 2023.**
+**In Long: Here is why I think React isn't going to die yet and continues to thrive in 2023.**

 ## Large and Active Community:
 One of the key factors contributing to React's ongoing success is its vast and highly engaged community.
 React has gained a substantial following over the years, which has resulted in an extensive ecosystem of libraries, tools, and resources.